pradeephubgit/questdb.io/docs/concept/geohashes.md

 :::info

 The InfluxDB Line Protocol parser does not support geohash literals, only strings.
-This means that table columns of type `geohash` with the desired precision must exist before inserting rows with this protocol.
+This means that table columns of type `geohash` type with the desired precision must exist before inserting rows with this protocol.

 If a value cannot be converted or is omitted it will be set as `NULL`